 Despite the existence of railways still shown on most maps, trains no longer run anywhere in the country.

-Strangely enough, this inconvenience is a boon to travellers who will often find cheap rooms in what were once the hotel-buffets at old stations.
+Strangely enough, this inconvenience is a boon to travelers who will often find cheap rooms in what were once the hotel-buffets at old stations.

 Air France runs direct flights from London to Conakry.
 A number of airlines offer flights from South Africa, all requiring one or two stops.

-The airport is situated just 15 km from Conakry.
+The airport is situated just 9mi (15km) from Conakry.

-For the adventurous, an option is entry by boat from Bissau (Guinee Bissau), Bamako (Mali) or Freetown (Sierra Leone).
+For the adventurous, an option is entry by boat from Bissau (Guinea-Bissau), Bamako (Mali) or Freetown (Sierra Leone).
 However, there are no set schedules.
 The trip upriver from Mali only takes place during the rainy season.

 There have been reports of piracy and armed robbery against ships in Guinean territorial waters.